Table of Contents

-These contain antioxidants besides vitamins and fiber.
+These contain antioxidants besides vitamins and fibre.
 Berries are even low on GI.
 These factors make berries to be a part of a diabetes diet.

-An apricot a day can serve about 50 percent of your daily vitamin A requirement.
-This fruit is rich in fiber that makes it ideal to be included in a diet for diabetics.
+An apricot a day can serve about 50 per cent of your daily vitamin A requirement.
+This fruit is rich in fibre that makes it ideal to be included in a diet for diabetics.

 3. Citrus fruits